teambit/docs/docs/welcome.md

 ## Get started

-* To get started follow [this guide](/getting-started/installing-bit)
+- To get started follow [this guide](/getting-started/installing-bit)
+- Check out our short [videos](/resources/videos) to help you understand Bit better
-* Read [next steps](getting-started/whats-next) to start learning how you can adopt and use Bit for building apps and systems.
+- Read [next steps](getting-started/whats-next) to start learning how you can adopt and use Bit for building apps and systems.
-* Learn [what is Bit](essentials/what-is-bit) to have a better understanding of its capabilities.
+- Learn [what is Bit](essentials/what-is-bit) to have a better understanding of its capabilities.+
+- If you are ready to dive deeper then check out [Building with Bit](/building-with-bit/manage-workspace)
+- For those who want to extend and customize Bit checkout [Extending Bit](/building-with-bit/manage-workspace)

 ### Bit v15 - Harmony